Saving rendered images and 3D re-projection

 16

-19 # Usage with GUI
+17 # Usage with headless

-20 ./isaaclab.sh -p scripts/tutorials/04_sensors/run_usd_camera.py --enable_cameras
+18 ./isaaclab.sh -p scripts/tutorials/04_sensors/run_usd_camera.py --headless --enable_cameras

 21